martzyx/clerkshortcutpro/README.md

 - Make button that deletes all automatically generated 'best practice' content/designs (done on search designs for chrome)
 - Make delete search button functionality for firefox too
 - Make OB designs available to be copy/pasted easily
-- Add shortcuts for buttons with new design flow
 - Update firefox extension with verified release
 - Work on porting functionality to Firefox